What Conditions are Screened For in Hawaii?

 One of the concerns many families face when they learn their child has a condition that is detected through newborn screening is access to appropriate health care.
 Fortunately, Hawaii provides services and laws that help families get the care their children need.

 The Children with Special Health Needs Program is part of the Hawaii Department of Health and provides assistance to families and individuals with chronic health conditions that require specialized medical care, such as metabolic disorders.
 The program helps families that have children with special health care needs who are having difficulty in coordinating or obtaining health care services, who cannot get services elsewhere, such as nutrition therapy for metabolic disorders, or who cannot get medical services on their island.
-The program can arrange appointments at Neighbor Island pediatric specialty clinics, or arrange travel to another island for services.
+The program can arrange appointments at Neighbor Island pediatric specialty clinics or arrange travel to another island for services.
 Children must be under 21 and a resident of Hawaii with a chronic health condition that will last for more than one year.
-Families or individuals who are uninsured, whose insurance does not pay for needed services or are having difficulty affording services are welcome.
+Families or individuals who are uninsured, whose insurance does not pay for needed services, or who are having difficulty affording services are welcome.
 Coordination of services will be provided regardless of income but to receive financial assistance, funds must be available in the program and families must meet program financial requirements.
-To learn more, please visit the Children with Special Health Needs Program website.
+To learn more, please visit the Children with Special Health Needs Branch website.
 To find out more about the program or to obtain a referral, please contact the Children with Special Health Needs Program located at 741 Sunset Avenue, Honolulu, HI 96816 and CSHNP is reachable by phone or TTY at 808-733-9055.
 You may also visit the website of other state programs that could benefit an individual with a condition confirmed by newborn screening.

 In addition to state support programs, Hawaii also helps alleviate the cost of care for a child with a chronic metabolic condition by requiring all health insurance policies, group health plans and other medical service plans to cover prescribed medical foods and low protein modified foods, which are medically necessary for those who have certain metabolic conditions.
 The insurance company must cover at least 80% of the cost of the medical foods.
 Also, those who qualify for state-provided health programs or public assistance will have their medically necessary foods provided for them.